-Many of the problems with Word 2007 are due to Word’s handling of add-ins.
-Add-ins are often used to add tabs and groups to the ribbon.
-As Word opens, it attempts to load each add-in.
-If something unexpected happens while an add-in is being loaded, Word will react by disabling it.
+Many of the problems with Word 2007’s stability are due to third-party add-ins that are often used to add functionality to Word and to add new tabs and groups to the ribbon.
+If something unexpected happens in Word (it crashes, for example) while an add-in is being used, Word will flag it as problematic and will alert you to this the next time Word is launched.
 Depending on the severity of the problem, the add-in can be either ‘soft-disabled’ or ‘hard-disabled’.
+More on this a bit later.

-In this post, I’ll explain how to programmatically fix problems caused when Word disables add-ins.
-I don’t attempt to determine why Word isn’t able to successfully load an add-in in the first place.
-However, I’ve watched Word fail to properly start up and blame it on an add-in that has worked without issue for weeks on end.
+In this post, I’ll explain how to programmatically restore add-ins after Word has disabled them.
+Determining what caused the problem in the first place is outside the scope of this post.
+However, I’ve watched Word fail to properly start up and blame this on an add-in that has worked without issue for weeks on end.
 What’s more, after re-loading the add-in, Word and the add-in will work fine for weeks more.
 So, it may not be a particular add-in is malfunctioning, but that Word’s handling of add-ins generally is flaky.

 Microsoft explains the differences between Hard Disabled vs Soft Disabled in a MSDN article at: http://msdn.microsoft.com/en-us/library/ms268871(VS.80).aspx, but I’ll paraphrase here.